DanKorell/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The Scikit-learn pipeline was provided by Udacity for this project via the train.py script.

 With the bank marketing CSV file identified by its URL, this was loaded into a tabular dataset and run through a cleaning and one-hot encoding process as follows:
-- rows with missing values dropped
+- rows with missing values dropped (though as it happens, none were removed as the cleaned dataset still had 32950 rows, so there were no missing values)
 - the `job`, `education` and `contact` columns one-hot encoded
 - the `marital`, `default`, `housing` and `loan` columns encoded numerically with positive values being encoded as 1
 - the `month` and `day_of_week` columns being encoded as numerical values as per the dictionaries defined in the script